JKerboeuf/jkerboeuf.github.io/_posts/perso/2025-09-17-spooktube-en.md

 The web application is written in **PHP**, and uses a database **MySQL**.
 The style of the site is done thanks to **Bootstrap** as well as **Bootstrap Icons**.
-It also contains a duplicated video check, to avoid uploading to let the same video pass several times, even from different users.
+It also contains a duplicated video check, to avoid uploading the same video several times, even from different users.

 ## Screenshots